-\2023 Change in hair policy.
+2023 Change in hair policy.
 Beginning fall of 2023, there will be a more relaxed hair policy, as male students will be allowed more leeway in their hair length, as long as the style is kept neat and clean.
 The hair, however, must still be of one natural color and above the eyebrows and not more than an inch and a half below the shirt collar.
-Please note, as per our campus-wide policy, male students may not wear earrings on campus, or have tattoos.
+Please note, as per our campus-wide policy, male students may not wear earrings on campus, have nail polish, tattoos, body piercing or body enhancements or modifications, unless medical.
 Proper underclothing must be worn (i.e., t-shirts under all polo or dress shirts; shirts tucked in, and dress socks that are at least calf-high).